khanhsers/pypinger/README.md

-# pypinger
-A simple python tool that pings servers.
+`pypinger` is a simple python tool for pinging servers.
+It requires no extra parameters.